nirzaf/MostUsefulPrompts/routing-rules.md

+﻿Update the routing rules of this React Static Web Application Beased in below rules
-﻿# Handling Routing in Single-Page Applications with React Router
+# Handling Routing in Single-Page Applications with React Router

 To avoid server-side configuration issues with React Router in single-page applications, consider these approaches: